JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 | MinimizedToTray |                 |           | Dashboard |             |             |             |               |             |
 | EditColor       |                 |           |           | Dashboard   | Dashboard   | Dashboard   | CustomColor   |             |
 | CustomColor     |                 |           |           | Dashboard   |             | Dashboard   |               | CustomColor |

+According to the table, there are 22 sneak paths.

 #### Tests
 1.